U1162 Lab – A Multidisciplinary, Young & Motivated Team

 Our task forces

-The team include a total of 39 peoples with an assistant, Many Douang (Inserm), in charge of the budget, human resource, hygiene and safety, training, and 4 groups with their founded projects:
+The team include a total of 39 peoples organized in 5 groups with their founded projects:

-- “Functional Genomics of Mesothelioma” lead by Didier Jean (CR1 Inserm) focusing on the pathogenesis of mesothelioma, search for new therapeutic targets with genomic approaches.
+- “Functional Genomics of Mesothelioma” led by Didier Jean (CR1 Inserm) focusing on the pathogenesis of mesothelioma, search for new therapeutic targets with genomic approaches.

-- “Therapeutic Targets in liver tumors” lead by Sandra Rebouissou (CR2 Inserm) focusing on the identification of therapeutic targets in liver tumors.
+- “Therapeutic Targets in liver tumors” led by Sandra Rebouissou (CR2 Inserm) focusing on the identification of therapeutic targets in liver tumors.

-- “Bioinformatics” lead by Eric Letouzé (CR2 Inserm) focusing on the development and application of innovative strategies for integrative genomic data analysis.
+- “Computational Cancer Genome Analysis” led by Eric Letouzé (CR2 Inserm) focusing on the development and application of innovative strategies for integrative genomic data analysis.

-- “Genomics of renal cancer” lead by Jessica Zucman-Rossi & Benoit Beuselinck (Professor in Louvain)
+- “Genomics of renal cancer” led by Jessica Zucman-Rossi & Benoit Beuselinck (Professor in Louvain)

 Involvement in French cancer consortiums